-Time-constrained scalability [39] is the core issue in some applications, such as weather forecasting, where it is necessary to fix the parallel run time, and to scale the problem size according to the number of available processors.
+Gustafson et al. [GMB88] studied the time-constrained scalability which is the core issue in some applications, such as weather forecasting, where it is necessary to fix the parallel run time, and to scale the problem size according to the number of available processors.
 They also examined the memory-constrained scalability, focusing on the largest problem that can fit the available memory in a parallel system.

 3.1.4.
-Parallel programming paradigms
+Parallel Programming Paradigms

 It is generally accepted that there are three primary programming paradigms for developing parallel applications, namely message passing, shared-address-space and data parallel paradigms.
-The first two are sometimes collectively referred to as the control-parallel paradigm.2
+The first two are sometimes collectively referred to as the control-parallel paradigm [‡]

 Message passing is a widely adopted programming paradigm.
-Although it is commonly associated with MIMD computers, it is universal enough to run on SIMD systems and uniprocessor systems as well as cluster systems and symmetric multiprocessor systems.
+Although it is commonly associated with MIMD computers, it is universal enough to run on SIMD systems and uniprocessor systems as well as cluster systems and symmetric multi-processor systems.
 It requires the programmer to 'manually' specify subtasks to be executed in parallel, start and stop their execution, and coordinate their interaction and synchronization.